mrocklin/thesis/math-num-linalg-design.md

 We emit human readable and mathematically commented Fortran code.
 The output of our process does not depend on the continued use of our software system.
 The output code can be wrapped immediately into a higher-level language like Python or Matlab, integrated into other high performance codes, or opened and edited by an expert developer.
 The lack of dependencies increases the bredth of applicability.

+Background - For example, the popular FFTW library is written in OCaml but does not depend on OCaml.
+More scientific programmers probably know the artifact than know of the language.

 ### Directed Acyclic Graphs

 #### Other Output Languages